 5.2 Open Communication

-Effective communication is key in facilitating good working relationships with partners, and we are committed to keeping lines of communication open.
+Effective communication is essential in facilitating good working relationships with partners, and we are committed to keeping lines of communication open.
 The purpose of our communication is to assist in developing solutions to problems, to share program improvement ideas, and provide information on new developments in the anti-poverty field.
 We intend to communicate frequently through a variety of tools and media.
 We are open to agencies contacting us and are committed to listening to them and to gain an understanding of their operations and to assist them in pursuing their priorities.

 5.3 Joint Problem Solving